 In 2001, Bradken changed hands again, with Smorgon Steel Group announcing the sale of the company to CHAMP (Castle Harlan Australian Mezzanine Partners Pty Ltd).
 The business underwent considerable restructuring, with significant capital injection by the owners to improve operational efficiency and make Bradken globally competitive in the major resource and rail markets.
 In August 2004, Bradken Limited listed on the Australian Stock Exchange.
 In November 2007 the company announced the opening of a new manufacturing facility in Xuzhou, China and followed with the acquisition of Americast Technologies, Inc in the United States in July 2008.
 Picture shows the official opening of Bradken’s first plant in China in November 2007, a production facility in XuZhou, Jiangsu Province.

 In July 2011, the company announced the acquisition of Norcast Wear Solutions in Canada and SwanMet Pte Ltd in Malaysia making Bradken the world’s largest manufacturer of mill liners to the global mineral processing industry.
 In March 2013 Bradken opened it’s state-of-the-art head office building in Newcastle, Australia and officially opened a greenfield foundry development in Xuzhou, China following the construction of the manufacturing facility on the site back in 2007.
 In April 2017 Bradken became a wholly owned subsidiary of Hitachi Construction Machinery Co.
 Limited, leading the company into a new era.
 Picture shows Bradken’s Global Corporate Centre in Newcastle, NSW Australia on its opening in 2013.

 We have significant ongoing investment in the new generation of technology.
 We are looking to incorporate new technology in our manufacturing facilities, using the latest techniques and processes in product development, design, tooling manufacture, casting processes, robotics, machining and assembly.

 We have committed to the goal of becoming carbon neutral and having net-zero operational greenhouse gas emissions by 2030.
 Our Climate Change Statement provides further information on this commitment.
 We’re already taking steps to minimise our environmental impact;

-Energy Sourcing - 75% now sourced from renewable resources e.g. wind, solar, hydro.
+Energy Sourcing for Mill Liner production - 75% now sourced from renewable resources e.g. wind, solar, hydro.

-Mill Liner Recycled Material - >98% of our mill liners is from returned liners and recycled materials.
+Mill Liner Recycled Material - >98% of our mill liners are produced from returned liners and recycled materials.
+Click here for more.